Proxy support in Creative Cloud products

 - Basic authentication.
 If a user provides credentials in the Creative Cloud app, then Creative Cloud Libraries use the credentials.
 If the user does not provide credentials in the Creative Cloud app, then the Creative Cloud Libraries panel prompts the user for credentials.

-- Kerberos authentication is supported for Creative Cloud libraries and the Creative Cloud desktop app.
-However, Kerberos authentication is currently not supported for Creative Cloud 2015 products.
+- Kerberos authentication is supported for Creative Cloud Libraries and the Creative Cloud desktop app.
+However, Kerberos authentication is not supported for Creative Cloud products.

-The Creative Cloud desktop application and Creative Cloud Packager support remote pac files with basic authentication (pac files stored on a remote server and referenced by URL).
+The Creative Cloud desktop app and Creative Cloud Packager support remote pac files with basic authentication (pac files stored on remote server referenced by URL).

-The Creative Cloud desktop application and Creative Cloud Packager do not support locally stored pac files.
+The Creative Cloud desktop app and Creative Cloud Packager do not support locally stored pac files.